chemica/flirt/README.md

 There is no set-up beyond requiring the gem.

-Events are only allowed to be represented as symbols.
-Using strings or other objects will result in an exception, helping to spot and squash certain kinds of bugs early.
+Events are canonly be represented as symbols, helping to spot and squash certain kinds of bugs early.

 Only one object - Flirt - can be listened to, reducing the danger of implicit coupling between publishers and subscribers.
 Subscribers listen to events, not objects.

 ### Flirt has a great name

 Seriously, why use any other gem when you could be flirting instead?

+## Antipatterns

+The ```clear```, ```enable``` and ```disable``` features are provided to aid testing.
+If you find yourself reaching for them in production code you're probably using the wrong pattern, or you may need to re-think your architecture.

+Have a look at decorators if you need to add different functionality to a model depending on where it's called.

+Alternatively, change the location in the code where you publish your events.
+A common move is from the model to the controller, to avoid admin or other background updates triggering events that should only be based on user actions.

 ##Testing